 A checkered history followed that ended in a period of disrepair.
-However, renovation work has restored everything to its Biedermeier glory in what is now an external location of Vienna’s MAK applied arts museum.
+However, renovation work restored everything to its Biedermeier glory in what is now an external location of Vienna’s MAK applied arts museum.

-Fortunately for us, the MAK has an extensive collection of Biedermeier and Empire furniture, plus a collection of old clocks from one of the Geymüllerschlössel’s earlier occupants (Franz Sobek).
+Fortunately, the MAK has an extensive collection of Biedermeier and Empire furniture, plus a collection of old clocks from one of the Geymüllerschlössel’s earlier occupants (Franz Sobek).

 - An 1800 Empire-style Pan/satyr-flavoured writing desk with cloven feet